PaddlePaddle/Research/NLP/DuReader-Robust-BASELINE/README.md

 For more details about the dataset, please refer to this [paper](#).

-Note that we release two versions of the baseline for DuReader<sub>robust</sub> dataset.
-One is the [DuReader<sub>robust</sub> Baseline System](#dureaderrobust-baseline-system) and other is [PaddleHub Baseline](#paddlehub-baseline).
-The two versions do the same thing.
-The main difference is
+Note that we release two equivalent versions of the baseline for DuReader<sub>robust</sub> dataset.
+One is the [DuReader<sub>robust</sub> Baseline System](#dureaderrobust-baseline-system) and the other is [PaddleHub Baseline](#paddlehub-baseline).
+The two baseline systems implement the same ERNIE 1.0 based MRC model, while the main differences are

 * DuReader<sub>robust</sub> Baseline System is more flexible and unconstrained to secondary development.
-* PaddleHub Baseline is more easy to use as PaddleHub has some fine-tune api packaged with ERNIE.
-It tend to be suitable for those who want to get started quickly.
+* PaddleHub Baseline is easier to get started as PaddleHub integrates some simplified fine-tune api packaged for ERNIE.

 # DuReader<sub>robust</sub> Baseline System
 In this repository, we release a baseline system for DuReader<sub>robust</sub> dataset.
 The baseline system is based on [ERNIE 1.0](https://arxiv.org/abs/1904.09223), and is implemented with [PaddlePaddle](https://www.paddlepaddle.org.cn/) framework.
 To run the baseline system, please follow the instructions below.